Topic model

+In natural language processing, a topic model is a type of probabilistic, neural, or algebraic model for discovering the abstract topics that occur in a collection of documents.
+Topic modeling is a frequently used text mining tool for discovering hidden semantic features and structures in a text.
+The topics produced by topic models are generated through a variety of mathematical frameworks, including probabilistic generative models, matrix factorization methods based on word co-occurrence, and clustering algorithms applied to semantic embeddings.

+Topic models are commonly used to organize and discover latent features in large collections of unstructured text and other forms of big data.
+Beyond text mining, topic models have also been used to uncover latent structures in fields such as genetic information, bioinformatics, computer vision, and social networks.

 History

 An early topic model was described by Papadimitriou, Raghavan, Tamaki and Vempala in 1998.
 Another one, called probabilistic latent semantic analysis (PLSA), was created by Thomas Hofmann in 1999.
 Latent Dirichlet allocation (LDA), perhaps the most common topic model currently in use, is a generalization of PLSA.
 Developed by David Blei, Andrew Ng, and Michael I. Jordan in 2002, LDA introduces sparse Dirichlet prior distributions over document-topic and topic-word distributions, encoding the intuition that documents cover a small number of topics and that topics often use a small number of words.
 Other topic models are generally extensions on LDA, such as Pachinko allocation, which improves on LDA by modeling correlations between topics in addition to the word correlations which constitute topics.
 Hierarchical latent tree analysis (HLTA) is an alternative to LDA, which models word co-occurrence using a tree of latent variables and the states of the latent variables, which correspond to soft clusters of documents, are interpreted as topics.

 Animation of the topic detection process in a document-word matrix through biclustering.
 Every column corresponds to a document, every row to a word.
 A cell stores the frequency of a word in a document, with dark cells indicating high word frequencies.
 This procedure groups documents, which use similar words, as it groups words occurring in a similar set of documents.
 Such groups of words are then called topics.
 More usual topic models, such as LDA, only group documents, based on a more sophisticated and probabilistic mechanism.